ENQUIRE NOW

 Building strong, positive relationships

-As with all subjects at Huili, social studies lessons are filled with opportunities for discussion, debate and teamwork.
+As with all subjects at Hiba, social studies lessons are filled with opportunities for discussion, debate and teamwork.
 An observer walking into a social studies lesson will notice a dynamic atmosphere with pupils working together and openly expressing their opinions.

 Creating this type of environment supports pupils in building relationships with their classmates and contributing to their overall development as people and learners.